-Once you get to the intermediate level of riding, it’s a great idea to consider an expert snowboard lesson.
+Once you get to the intermediate level of riding, it’s a great idea to consider an expert lesson with a knowledgeable snowboard instructor at a resort.
 Oftentimes at the intermediate level, riders aren't sure where to go next or just need a little bit more instruction in some areas.

 An expert lesson could help the intermediate rider in many different areas.
 One of the biggest areas intermediate riders usually need instruction in is learning how to carve and being introduced to off-trail riding.

 Experts can really help the rider, as they are able to pinpoint the areas in which they need help and give them specific tips and tricks in order to be able to achieve their goals.
 If you are an intermediate rider, I definitely suggest taking a lesson from a professional instructor at your local mountain.

 When you get to the intermediate stage, you might find yourself learning how to hit jumps or some of the easier features in the terrain park.
 If you are in this position, it's really important to learn how to absorb impact after a jump to ensure stability and safety.

 Absorbing the impact is essentially just squatting down after landing a jump, making sure your weight is center, and absorbing the impact in the bend of your legs.
 This will help in many types of snow conditions, especially in deep snow like powder, and riding off-piste terrain that isn't groomed.
 The improper jumping technique can lead to injury.
 Increasing leg strength will also help with absorbing impact.